-The easiest way to learn something is to do it.
+The easiest way to learn something is usually to do it.
 In this lesson, the student will build a simple bumper segment for the behind-the-scenes features of a DVD.
 To do this, they will animate the position of several video clips to create a video wall.
-They'll then reuse the effect across multiple clips.
-Next they will animate a title so it scales and rotates to build visual interest in the piece.
-They'll also learn about opacity and blending modes to experiment with mixing items together for basic compositing.
+Then they'll reuse the effect across multiple clips.
+Next they'll animate a title so it scales and rotates to build visual interest in the piece.
+They'll also learn about opacity adjustments and blend modes to experiment with mixing items together for basic compositing.